lorenlugosch/end-to-end-SLU/README.md

 # Speech Model Pre-training for End-to-End Spoken Language Understanding
 This repo contains the code for the paper "Speech Model Pre-training for End-to-End Spoken Language Understanding".

+If you have any questions about this code or have problems getting it to work, please send me an email at ```<the email address listed for me in the paper>```.

 ## Dependencies
 PyTorch, numpy, soundfile, pandas, tqdm, textgrid.py